diana-hep/femtocode/README.md

 **In 1 month:**

    * Test of the full, distributed server on KNL (as opposed to feasibility tests).
-   * Implementation of at least one combine function.
+   * Implementation of at least one implode function.
    * Enough functions to compute invariant mass for demo.
    * Importing flat functions from Numpy ufuncs.
    * End-to-end demo.